 Via the Central Bank comes the following statistics.
 I’ve taken the stats and put them in a graph, which I think helps us understand the extent of the mortgage arrears problem.
 The euro amount of arrears of 180 days or more has increased by 375% since September 2009, or from €306,730,000 to €1,461,816,000 in just three years.
 The total amount of mortgages in arrears over 90 days is €16.8bn or 15.1% (Source)

 I’ve graphed some of the Eurostat data mentioned here.
 Brian Lucey reckons this means that our deficit for 2010 as a whole (as oppose to the quarterly figure) will be around -20%.
 Have we turned a corner?

 The final quarter of the list of tax defaulters fined or penalised by Revenue during 2009 was published last week.
 As usual details for name, address and penalties incurred for each defaulter, along with some information on the individual’s occupation, were included.
 I’ve used that to extrapolate further information and form statistics which can be seen in the graphs below.

 One of our regular readers, Steve White, has taken the data we collated on political donations and used a visualisation tool to display it.
-The box below proportions donations to political parties (not including donations directly to politicians) by donor industry.
-To change the way the information is shown you can move the “Description of… Read More »